Shamokin (village): Leadership

 In August 1736, Chief Allumapees (Sassoonan) visited Philadelphia and reported that "some of the Six Nations had been lately at Shamokin and had enquired kindly touching their Brethren there, towards whom they shewed much Love and Friendship."
 On 18 September, The Pennsylvania Provincial Council was informed by Conrad Weiser that "there was a large number of those People with many of their Chiefs arrived at Shamokin, on Sasquehanna."
 This was a diplomatic visit intended to confirm the dominance of the Iroquois Confederacy over the Delaware.
-In October over a hundred of these Iroquois met with Pennsylvania authorities at Stanton to affirm friendship and to encourage trade.
+In October over a hundred of these Iroquois met with Pennsylvania authorities at Stenton, James Logan's country home in Logan, Philadelphia, to affirm friendship and to encourage trade.
 The Delawares were major suppliers of furs and skins as part of the growing fur trade in Pennsylvania.

 The Oneida chief Shikellamy moved to Shamokin in 1737, where he served as a representative of the Iroquois, supervising Lenape affairs.
 He was visited there in March of that year by Conrad Weiser.
 Shikellamy was there when Sassoonan died at Shamokin in 1747.
 Shikellamy died at Shamokin on 6 December 1748, after which a faction of Delawares left and founded Tioga, Pennsylvania.
 Chief Shingas may have been born at Shamokin.

 Visit by Count Zinzendorf, 1742

-Count Nicolaus von Zinzendorf visited Shamokin together with Conrad Weiser and Anna Nitschmann in September, 1742, and met there with Shikellamy.
+Count Nicolaus von Zinzendorf visited Shamokin together with Conrad Weiser and Anna Nitschmann in September 1742, and met there with Shikellamy.
 The Count believed that Shikellamy, who had converted to Christianity, could serve as a vital agent of change in converting all Indians to Christianity.
 Shikellamy permitted the Moravians to establish a mission at Shamokin, and he served as an emissary between the Moravians and Madame Montour's village of Otstonwakin at the mouth of Loyalsock Creek and French Margaret's village at the mouth of Lycoming Creek.
 Shikellamy permitted the Moravians to stay in his home, lent them horses for work, and helped them build their homes.
 He formally converted to Christianity in November 1748 at the Moravian city of Bethlehem.
 On his return journey Shikellamy became ill and died in Shamokin on December 6, 1748.

 Peace negotiations, 1743

-After a series of violent conflicts between Indians and white settlers, Meshemethequater, Sassoonan and other chiefs from the Six Nations (including Shikellamy), the Tuscaroras, and the Lenape met with Conrad Weiser and Andrew Montour at Shamokin on 4 February, 1743, and received wampum from Weiser, who was trying to persuade the Shawnees not to attack English traders living on the Allegheny, to prevent war from erupting.
+After a series of violent conflicts between Indians and white settlers, Meshemethequater, Sassoonan and other chiefs from the Six Nations (including Shikellamy), the Tuscaroras, and the Lenape met with Conrad Weiser and Andrew Montour at Shamokin on 4 February 1743, and received wampum from Weiser, who was trying to persuade the Shawnees not to attack English traders living on the Allegheny, to prevent war from erupting.
 Ultimately, the negotiations were successful.